Baron Bourke of Brittas

 Baron Bourke of Brittas (Barún Búrc de Brittas; /bɜːrk/; BURK), of the County of Limerick, was a title in the Peerage of Ireland created on 17 February 1618 for Theobald Bourke.

 Theobald Burke was the son of Theobald Bourke, son of William Bourke, 1st Baron Bourke of Castleconnell (see Baron Bourke of Castleconnell) and Lady Mary Burke.
 He was the younger brother of John Bourke, 2nd Baron Bourke of Castleconnell, and Richard Bourke, 3rd Baron Bourke of Castleconnell.
+In 1653, the first Baron's estates were seized following the Cromwellian conquest of Ireland and granted to Sir Charles Coote.
+Following the Stuart Restoration, under the Act of Settlement 1662, the second Baron had the estates partially restored to him.

-The third Baron was attainted in 1691 due to his loyalty to James II of England.
-The title was consequently forfeited.
+The third Baron was attainted in 1691 due to his loyalty to James II of England before and during the War of the Two Kings.
+The title was consequently forfeited, although the third Baron's descendants continued to use the title.